-Mill 19: Vertical development is underway.
+Mill 19: Vertical development.

 Mill 19 was built circa 1943 by Jones & Laughlin to house munitions production during World War II.
 Following the war, it became a rolling mill, producing 10” bar steel.
 In the 1970’s when LTV Steel took control of the building it was then used to store coke oven brick.
 Mill 19 is approximately 100 feet wide and 1,200 feet long.